networknt/light-doc/content/en/concern/exception.md

 aliases: []
 toc: false
 draft: false
+reviewed: true
 ---

-This is a middleware handler that should be put in the beginning of request/response chain.
-It wraps the entire chain so that any un-handled exceptions will finally reach here and to be handled gracefully.
-It is encouraged to handle exceptions in business handler because the context is clear and the exchange will be terminated at the right place.
+This is a middleware handler that should be put in the beginning of the request/response chain.
+It wraps the entire chain so that any unhandled exceptions will finally reach here and to be handled gracefully.
+It is encouraged to handle exceptions in business handlers because the context is clear and the exchange will be terminated at the right place.

 This handler is plugged in by default from light-codegen and it should be enabled on production as the last defence line.
-It also dispatch the request to worker thread pool from IO thread pool.
+It also dispatches the request to the worker thread pool from the IO thread pool.
 Only turn this off if you understand the impact and have a very good reason to do so.

 If any handler throws an exception within the handler chain, that exception will bubble up to the undertow server and eventually a 500 response will be sent to the